nriddiford/Bioinformatics_training/README.md

 ### 2. Some basic command line navigation

 Now that you're set up to download files from behind the proxy, we can enter the world of the command line.
-Open iTerm2 and type the following, followed by enter:
+Open iTerm2 and type the following, followed by `return`:

 ```
 echo "hello world"